Injuries commonly occur in physical sports. That’s why, if you are an athlete, it is smart to know the signs and symptoms of sports injuries.

 The symptoms of a sports injury can vary depending on the type of injury.
 The most common injuries people experience due to sports are strains and sprains.
 The following symptoms are common signs of a sports-related injury.

-Not all sports are prone to injuries.
-Usually, sports injury is only common in sports that require or involve physicality or a lot of movements and body contact.
-According to surveys, the following are the sports that are most prone to injuries:
+Sports injuries most commonly occur during sports that require or involve a lot of movement and bodily contact.
+According to surveys, these sports are most prone to cause injury.

 - Baseball and softball

 - Roller skating

 - Skiing or snowboarding

 Many athletes experience sports injury.
 However, there are factors that increase the risk for injury.
 Some of the main causes of sports injuries include over training, impact, overuse, poor technique and improper warm-up.

 Overtraining increases an athlete’s risk for sports injury.
 Insufficient rest coupled with high intensity training can strain the muscles and cause injury.
 In addition, overuse can also cause a strain.
 Consistently repeating the same action using the same muscle, joint or tissue lead to injury as well.
 A few common overuse injuries are patellar tendonitis, plantar fasciitis, impingement syndrome, golfer’s knee and tennis elbow.